subh700/MGCU_Templet/README.md

 ## Important
-main.tex run with only "LuaLaTeX+MakeIndex+BiBTex" compiler .
+main.tex run with only "LuaLaTeX+MakeIndex+BiBTex" compiler.